imageplus/CoffeeDropWebChallenge/README.md

 1.3.1 The developer shall not be expected to spend any more than 4 hours on the project.

-1.4 The developer should use Bootstrap 4, Sass and either jQuery or Vue.js.
+1.4 The developer should use Bootstrap 4/5 or Tailwind and either jQuery or Vue.js.

 1.5 The developer could use Wordpress to allow content to be updated.